950 W. HIGHLAND AVENUE

 ARCHITECTURAL SIGNIFICANCE

 950 W. Highland is an excellent example of Prairie style architecture.
+The importance of the Prairie style is particularly meaningful here in Elgin, as it is a style that has its origins in Chicago.
 Some of the significant features include the low-pitched, ceramic tile hipped roof, broad overhanging eaves, and grouped casement windows with an incorporated geometric design.
 Paramount to the character-defining features is the focus on the horizontal, a key component of the Prairie style and one that is a nod to the flat Midwestern landscape.
-It is likely that the design of the entryway purposefully meant to mimic the famed Seymour House, another George Maher design in Illinois.

 TIMELINE OF PREVIOUS OWNERS